 State Sentencing: Oppose the state shifting Department of Corrections inmates to county jails without adequate funding.

 Gambling: Oppose the expansion of any gambling, including Casino Resorts or Internet poker.

 Florida Retirement System: Support legislation to maintain retirement benefits for law enforcement and correctional officers at a level equal to or greater than those provided by law prior to the 2011 legislative session.

 Community Mental Health Funding: Support funding for mental health services that will assist persons after they are released from county jails and have to transition back into the community.

-For more information, contact FSA Assistant Executive Director Matt Dunagan or Government Affairs Coordinator Tabitha McDonald.
+For more information, contact FSA Deputy Executive Director Matt Dunagan or Government Affairs Coordinator Tabitha McDonald.